Chao-Xi/jxperfbook/docs/2025/0intro.md

 1. I consider myself as a good leaner, I’m willing to learn all new stuffs.
 I learn things efficiently and effectively.
 You can check my github, I push my tech articles into it almost everyday.
 And every time when I faced a project, there some techs I never touched before.
 I don’t just jump into this project, I’m willing to spend 2 or 3 days to explore this tech. **I can always deliver high quality project**
 2. I consider myself more extrovert than introvert, I prefer to work in a team rather than work alone.
 I’d like share my opinion and listen to others' advices on the job.
 3. Im pretty good at time management, Im never missed deadline.
 I don’t like procreations, if the jobs or tickets must be done in a sprint, I’d like do it right way, not holding it back to the due day.
 So I can alway deliver assigned issues on time no holding back at all

+### Describe yourself in 3 words.

+resilient, knowledgeable, and adaptable.

+1. I'm resilient because I never get stressed in difficult situations, and I can easily prioritize tasks regardless of how many I have.

+2. I am knowledgeable in this industry because I have applicable academic qualifications, and I also have experience in similar job-related roles.

+3. Finally, I am adaptable because I am the type of person who will always take on duties outside of my job description, and I will also help out your business at short notice as and when needed.
+So, for example, if you need me to work extra hours or duties, I will always do that, and I will be prepared to cover the work of co-workers who are ever off work sick.

 ## 3.What is Devops definition